dustinpfister/blog_posts/_posts/canvas-example-map-scrolling.md

 categories: canvas
 layout: post
 id: 589
-updated: 2020-01-08 19:42:33
+updated: 2020-01-08 19:43:11
-version: 1.2
+version: 1.3
 ---

-Time now for another one of my canvas examples, this time I think I will make a basic example of a scrolling map.
+Time now for another one of my [canvas examples](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial), this time I think I will make a basic example of a scrolling map.
 This is something that will come into play for many projects that are some kind of game that involves a large world map of cells or tiles.

 <!-- more -->